Manlikehenryy/url-shortner-go/README.md

 git clone [https://github.com/manlikehenryy/url-shortener-go.git](https://github.com/manlikehenryy/url-shortener-go.git)

-## After cloning navigating to the directory
+## After cloning, navigate to the root directory

 ## Create a .env file, copy the content of example.env to the .env file